golang-fips/openssl/README.md

 - All crypto stubs are a mirror of Google's [dev.boringcrypto branch](https://github.com/golang/go/tree/dev.boringcrypto) and the release branch ports of that branch.
 - The mapping between BoringSSL and OpenSSL APIs is taken from the former [Red Hat Go fork](https://pagure.io/go).
 - The portable OpenSSL implementation is ported from Microsoft's [.NET runtime](https://github.com/dotnet/runtime) cryptography module.

+## Code of Conduct

+This project adopts the Go code of conduct: https://go.dev/conduct.